Wondering what continent is Cuba on?

 So How Do We Decide What Continent Is Cuba On?

-Although Cuba is technically a part of the North American continent, there are parts of the area we think of as North America that are referred to by other names, like Central America, Latin America, and the Caribbean.
+Although Cuba is technically a part of the North American continent, there are parts of the area we think of as North America or American countries that are referred to by other names, like Central America, Latin America, and the Caribbean.

 The exact geographical location of Cuba is in the northern Caribbean region at the point where the Caribbean Sea meets the Atlantic Ocean and the Gulf of Mexico.

-Culturally, Cuba is considered to be part of Latin America, and the Latin connection is evident from you set foot on the island!
+Culturally, Cuba is considered to be part of Latin America, and the Latin connection is evident from you setting foot on the mainland of Cuba!

 Cuba Map & Caribbean Region